-

 SECTION 1.3.(a) G.S.
 95‑135(d) reads as rewritten:

 (d) Every official act of the Commission shall be entered of record and its hearings and records shall be open to the public.
 The Commission is authorized and empowered to make such procedural rules as are necessary for the orderly transaction of its proceedings.
 Unless the Commission adopts a different rule, the proceedings, as nearly as possible, shall be in accordance with the Rules of Civil Procedure, G.S.
 1A‑1.
 The Commission may order testimony to be taken by deposition in any proceeding pending before it at any stage of such proceeding.
 Any person, firm or corporation, and its agents or officials, may be compelled to appear and testify and produce like documentary evidence before the Commission.
-Commission, except that upon motion of a respondent, the Commission shall require prehearing discovery, order that testimony be taken by deposition, compel production of documents, and compel persons to appear.
+Only upon motion of a respondent, the Commission shall permit the complainant and respondent to obtain prehearing discovery in accordance with the methods provided in Rule 26(a) of the Rules of Civil Procedure, including, but not limited to, testimony taken by deposition, production of documents, and compelling persons to appear.
 Witnesses whose depositions are taken under this section, and the persons taking such depositions, shall be entitled to the same fees as are paid for like services in the courts of the State.

 SECTION 1.3.(b) This section shall apply to citations issued on or after the effective date of this act.